kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Role		: Choose an existing role

 Exiting role	: service-role/lambda_basic_execution

+Note if you do not see this role create it following these instructions in a new tab: https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-create-iam-role.html

 Hit create lambda button.
 In next screen, under "Function code", choose Code entry type as "Upload a .zip file" and upload your file  "greengrassSagemakerInference.zip" Be sure to upload your version with the changes, not the original file you downloaded.